What is a heart arrhythmia?

 The heart is, in the simplest terms, a pump made up of muscle tissue.
 The heart's pumping action is regulated by an electrical conduction system that coordinates the contraction of the various chambers of the heart.

-An electrical stimulus is generated by the sinus node (also called the sinoatrial node, or SA node), which is a small mass of specialized tissue located in the right atrium (right upper chamber of the heart).
-The sinus node generates an electrical stimulus regularly (60 to190 times per minute, depending on the age of the child and his or her activity level).
-This electrical stimulus travels down through the conduction pathways (similar to the way electricity flows through power lines from the power plant to your house) and causes the heart's lower chambers to contract and pump out blood.
-The right and left atria (the two upper chambers of the heart) are stimulated first and contract a short period of time before the right and left ventricles (the two lower chambers of the heart).
+First, an electrical stimulus is generated in a specialized part of the heart muscle called the sinus node (also called the sinoatrial node, or SA node).
+This is a small mass of specialized tissue located in the right atrium (right upper chamber of the heart).
+The sinus node generates a regular electrical stimulus, 60 to190 times per minute, depending on the age of the child and his or her activity level.

 Under some abnormal conditions, certain heart tissue is capable of starting a heartbeat, or becoming the "pacemaker," just like the sinus node.
 An arrhythmia (abnormal heartbeat) may occur when: